 We started watching what friends and colleagues were passionate about in their spare time.
 And we followed their lead.

 We went out and networked in places we had never been to before.
-It opened our minds to trying to things and helped us meet new and inspiring people.
+It opened our minds to trying new things and helped us meet new and inspiring people.
+This motivated us!

 Surround Yourself with Inspiring People